 Required meetings mean that all students are expected to attend.
 Seeing clients and collecting data should be scheduled at times that do not conflict with these planned meetings.
 Scheduled conflicts due to teaching assistantship obligations and externships should be discussed with the DCT ahead of time.
-In those rare cases when students are not able to attend, especially for the brown bags and workshops, they can be required to complete a make-up assignment (the specific format depends on the event, but typically involves a reading and writing assignment), typically within 15 days of the missed meeting.
+In those rare cases when students are not able to attend, especially for the brown bags and workshops, they MAY be required to complete a make-up assignment.
 APA accreditation requires that all students have exposure to the key topics covered in these meetings.
-These make-up assignments not only help us document that all students have indeed participated in this important part of the training, but also ensure that each student receives training we feel will benefit them both currently and in their future endeavors.